In Japan, the dan

 - In Mabinogi, skills begin at rank F and go up to A, where they continue to 9 through 1.
 Once a skill is rank 1, you can begin earning Dans by winning competitions against other rank 1 users.

 - In Aion, Abyss rank is a 9 kyu and 9 dan ranking system, where kyu ranks are called "Soldiers" and dan ranks are "Army Officers".
-Ranks are gained by earning Abyss points, and lost by spending Abyss points to purchase equipments, consumables, or greater stigma skills.
-Dan ranks are restricted to the top 1,000 players with the most Abyss points per faction on each server.
+Kyu ranks are gained by earning Abyss points, and lost by spending Abyss points to purchase equipments, consumables, or greater stigma skills.
+Dan ranks instead require GP (Glory Points / Honor Points), and such ranks are restricted to the top 1,000 players with the most GP per faction on each server.
+Players holding 5th dan or higher (100 spots per faction per server) can transform into powerful Guardian Generals.

 - In Fate/stay night, it's mentioned that Fujimura Taiga is a five-dan in kendo.